Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/_index.md

 Pros:
 * Simple to run.
 * It’s possible to change the schema and distribution of data between shards.
-* It’s possible to copy only some subset of data
+* It’s possible to copy only some subset of data.
 * Needs only access to ClickHouse TCP port.

 Cons:
 * Uses CPU / RAM (mostly on the receiver side)